-A direct mail campaign is recommended to target customers NJCEP has worked with in the past.
+A direct mail campaign can effectively reach specifically targeted homeowners, especially homeowners that have dealt with NJCEP previously.
+We will send postcards to residents that have gone through one of NJCEP's other programs.
 These customers are more likely to continue with a "whole house" approach and are familiar with New Jersey's residential programs.
+The campaign will reach customers throughout New Jersey.

-A 6"x9" postcard will be created to target previous HVAC (WARMAdvantage and COOLAdvantage) and Home Performance customers that only had an audit performed in the previous year.
+A 6"x9" postcard will be created to target previous HVAC (WARMAdvantage and COOLAdvantage), Home Performance customers that only had an audit performed in the previous year, Refrigerator/Freezer Recycling Program customers, and solar customers.
 The pricing includes creative, printing, lettershop, data, and postage.

 We are planning two mail drops for fall and spring tune-up seasons.
 We will manage staggered distributions to ensure the call center and work among contractors is spread evenly over the mail drop periods.
-The

-Market Manager is also looking to continue seasonal promotional incentives that these cards will promote.
+The Market Manager is also looking to continue seasonal promotional incentives that these cards will promote.
+The direct mail will be sent to approximately 200,000 homeowners.
+We have the option of purchasing a list through InfoUSA to purchase additional targeted leads; e.g. homeowners 35 or more years of age in homes built before 1970.